vornet/sharp-flow/README.md

 ## Use Cases

-The primary use-case for automation.
+The primary use-case is for automation.
 Developers build re-usable nodes that performs a certain complex operation such as calling an API endpoint or browser automation.
 These nodes are then used by non-developers to archive a set of operations in a certain order or condition.

 ## Features / Progress

 - A functional SharpFlow Studio.
 [WIP]
+- A SharpFlow graph runner.
+[Planned]
 - Ability to save and load graphs.
 [WIP]
 - SqlLite database for persistence.
 [WIP]
-- API-based execution of graphs.
+- Restful API to execute graphs.
 [WIP]
 - Headless code-based execution of graphs.
 [Planned]
 - `if` condition Node.
 [Done]
 - For loop node.
 [Planned]